JMarcan/JMarcan.github.io/_posts/2020-01-25-Stories-Hidden-In-AirBnB-Data.markdown

 I've chosen data of the following cities for further analysis:
 - Prague
 - Munich
-- ~~Zurich~~ (Zurich data were temporary unavailable)
+- ~~Zurich~~ (Zurich data were temporarily unavailable)
 - Geneva
 - San Francisco

-Data published on 2019 were selected.
+Data published in 2019 were selected.

 ## 1. What is the story of a typical guest using AirBnB services?
 Is it foreigner or countryman?
 What is his/her typical age?

 ### Solution steps:
-Here I intended to use unsupervised machine learning to identify guests segments as I did in [this project](https://github.com/JMarcan/unsupervised_learning_customer_segments).
+Here I intended to use unsupervised machine learning to identify guest segments as I did in [this project](https://github.com/JMarcan/unsupervised_learning_customer_segments).
 However, the only data available about guests seems to be their name in 'reviews.csv'.

 Therefore, the only thing we can find out is whether guests writing reviews are in majority men or women.

 When singer from my hometown Jaromir Nohavica opened his cabaret club, he mentioned that "The secret is to make this place nice for women.
 When the place is nice for women, they will bring men with them.".
 Let's check whether it's applicable even here.

-As training my machine learning model for this task would be an overkill, I decided to use available python library [gender_guesser](https://pypi.org/project/gender-guesser/) that can predict whether a provided name is male or female.
+As training my machine learning model for this task would be an overkill, I decided to use the available python library [gender_guesser](https://pypi.org/project/gender-guesser/) that can predict whether a provided name is male or female.

 ### Results: